hwilliamsfilm/hpipe/README.md

 # hPipe

-hPipe is a collection of tools focused around a small portable USD VFX pipeline.
+hPipe is a collection of tools focused around a small and portable USD VFX pipeline.
 Currently, hPipe has hook-ins for Nuke and Houdini with more coming soon.

-The package depends on two databases: a **project database** that manages active projects, and an **asset database** that can store different asset types: Image Sequences, USD components, ProjectFiles, and Reviewables.
+The package relies on two databases: a **project database** that manages active projects, and an **asset database** that can store different asset types: Image Sequences, USD components, ProjectFiles, and Reviewables.

 # Package Features: